krushnamovies/project2/README.md

 # New Project
-Created by Shradha Khapra
+Created by Shradha Khapra.
-Madem
+Madem.